Why Is My Cat Panting? See What It Means & Learn What To Do

 How to Help a Panting Cat

-Unlike in dogs, panting is not normal behavior for cats.
-When you see your cat breathing heavily with its tongue hanging out of its mouth, don't panic.
+So, why is my cat panting?
+There are plenty of possible reasons, but when you see your cat breathing heavily with its tongue hanging out of its mouth, don't panic.
 Even though it's not too common of a symptom, your cat could simply be stressed or overheated.
 Just make sure you provide them with proper care when you notice this behavior.
 You can find more about caring for cats here.

 Leave a comment